 Taroko Park’s most exhilarating hike, Zhuilu Old Trail or Zhuilu Old Road (錐麓古道), features narrow trails along sheer 500m+ cliffs and expansive, bird’s eye views over Taroko Gorge.
-This tough 10-km hike takes 6 hours and officially requires a permit and guide.
+This fairly tough 6-km hike takes 3-6 hours and officially requires a permit and guide.
 Also, you must begin before 10am.

-The Tunnel of Nine Turns (九曲洞隧道 or Jiuqudong) is a dramatic stretch of walking-only tunnels that has been closed for several years due to major damage from a landslide.
+The Tunnel of Nine Turns (九曲洞隧道 or Jiuqudong) is a dramatic stretch of walking-only tunnels that was closed for six years due to major damage from a landslide.
 Fortunately, the tunnel was finally reopened to the public in 2019, after being fully renovated and made safe.

 Tianxiang (Tienhsiang) Recreation Area